KamiworksCat/taskbustertutorial/README.rst

-..
-TaskBuster documentation master file, created by sphinx-quickstart on Fri May 15 15:59:45 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to TaskBuster's documentation!
 ======================================
 This is an awesome **Django Project Boilerplate**!!
 With this code you can start a *complex* Django Project very quickly, with just a few steps!